wwarthen/RomWBW/ReadMe.md

 - Tasty Basic is a product of Dimitri Theulings.

-- Dean Netherton contributed the sound driver interface and the SN76489 sound driver.
+- Dean Netherton contributed eZ80 CPU support, the sound driver interface, and the SN76489 sound driver.

 - The RomWBW Disk Catalog document was produced by Mykl Orders.